 Additionally, some smaller ships and ferries dock at Stockholm’s in-town terminals.
 By car, the Vasa Museum is only about 3.5 miles (5.7 km) from any of these locations.
 Although the museum is on the nearby island of Djurgården, the islands are connected by bridges.
 This makes it super-easy and inexpensive to get there by taxi or Uber.

 The Vasa Museum is open daily from 10 AM until 5 PM.

 Getting tickets for the Vasa Museum

 You can purchase tickets for the Vasa Museum on site.
-Adult admission is SEK 170 (about $20 US/£15 GBP).
+Adult admission is SEK 190 (about $22 US/£16 GBP) from June through August and SEK 170 (about $20 US/£15 GBP) from September to May.
 Admission for children age 18 and under is free.